 Does that sound like someone who’s completely moved on from their past relationship and is ready to healthily move forward with someone new?
 No way!

-Another tactic is to use social media and flying monkeys to intentionally trigger their ex, in order to extract heavily charged emotions from them.
+Another tactic is to use social media and flying monkeys to intentionally trigger their ex, to extract heavily charged emotions from them.
 All of these things feed them narcissistic supply (even if they never see them).
-Their exes energy and attention makes them feel so incredibly significant, that they can extract life force energy from them remotely.
+Their ex’s energy and attention make them feel so incredibly significant, that they can extract life force energy from them remotely.

 All of this evidence leads me to the next perspective, which is that the narcissist rebound relationship doesn’t actually exist.